mikelgnz/go_fish/README.md

 ---

-You are a small fish trying to escape all the garbage that is thrown into the ocean everyday.Be carful, not to hit any piece of garbage, or you'll die.
+You are a small fish trying to escape all the garbage that is thrown into the ocean everyday.
+Be careful, not to hit any piece of garbage, or you'll die.
 <br/>

 ### **Controls:**